johnrphilip/HarvardAI/attention/analysis.md

 ## Layer 2, Head 2
 <img width="708" alt="image" src="https://github.com/johnrphilip/HarvardAI/assets/96958726/06cbaba2-229b-494c-8f57-1dadea0b0218">

-### Still not paying attention to the noun-verb relationship fully (lighter shade) but attention again placed on:
+### Still not paying as much attention to the noun-verb relationship as other relationships (lighter shade).
+Strongest attention placed on:
 - article -> noun pattern repeating attention but now with (the [MASK])
 - still perhaps trying to figure out the noun-verb pattern and showing more attention again to the
 - verb -> adjective (played -> together)